utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

-What information is required to obtain Utah Traffic Court Records?
+What Information is Required To Utah Traffic Court Records?

-Interested applicants for Utah traffic records will need to provide relevant information about the record being requested to receive the record.
-Information will include details such as full name and case number for the requested record.
-Interested persons will need to provide a state-approved valid ID, which will be verified, before taking possession of the records.
-Any accruable fee required to facilitate this process must also be paid.
+Interested applicants for Utah traffic records may need to provide relevant information about the record being requested to receive the record.
+Information may include details such as full name and case number for the requested record.
+Interested persons may need to provide a state-approved valid ID, which may be verified, before taking possession of the records.
+Any accruable fee required to facilitate this process may also need to be paid.

-Are all Traffic Violations handled the same way in Utah?
+Are all Traffic Violations Handled the Same Way Utah?

-Utah traffic violations and infractions are generally handled in the same manner, regardless of the violation, you receive the ticket for.
-Fines and charges will differ by violation and may differ by county, but the processes for responding to the citation will be mostly the same.
+Utah traffic violations and infractions are generally handled in the same manner, regardless of the violation for which you receive the ticket.
+Fines and charges may differ by violation and by county, but the processes for responding to the citation may be mostly the same.

-In Utah, misdemeanor convictions and infractions are eligible for expungement and traffic offenses fall under these designations.
-There is a waiting period of 10 years- for misdemeanors under the traffic code- and 3 years-for Class C misdemeanors and infractions- before you can petition to have your records expunged.
-Also, you will need to obtain a certificate of eligibility from the Utah bureau of criminal identification before petitioning.
-You must file the petition in the court where your case was decided or the district court of the county where you were cited if there was no case against you.
+In Utah, misdemeanor convictions and infractions are eligible for expungement, and traffic offenses fall under these designations.
+There is a waiting period of 10 years for misdemeanors under the traffic code- and 3 years for Class C misdemeanors and infractions before you can petition to have your records expunged.
+Also, you may need to obtain a certificate of eligibility from the Utah Bureau of Criminal Identification before petitioning.
+You may file the petition in the court where your case was decided or the district court of the county where you were cited if there was no case against you.

 • The offense you are cited for requires a mandatory court appearance to resolve.